Keep up to date on instagram! Click here for Olefson Art Opticals on instagram.

-The frames I create are artful, wearable and precise enough to be fitted with prescription lenses by a professional optician like my optician, Lynn McKelvey.
+The handmade frames I create are artful, wearable and precise enough to be fitted with prescription lenses by a professional optician like my optician, Lynn McKelvey.
 She is a licensed optician at Ravine Eye Center (732.974.1400) in Brick, NJ.
 She can change the lens in almost any frame and certainly any one of my frames.

-If there should ever be a problem with something we put on our frames such as flower or veneer or tamise, we will gladly fix it for the life of your glasses.
+If there should ever be a problem with something we put on our frames such as flower or veneer or tamise, we will gladly fix it for you.
 If you bring it to a show and we can return it to you there then there is no charge.
 If we have to ship it back to you then there is a shipping charge of $5.
 Please let us know ahead of time if you are going to do this as we need to have the right tools and pieces to do it at a show or else I have to do it from my studio.
 But I am all for not making the post office any richer so send me a picture and a heads up.

-I have compiled a list of opticians who have either put lenses in our glasses or have been recommended by a customer in all of the states where we do shows: CT, MA, NY, NJ, DE and PA.
+I have compiled a list of opticians who have either put lenses in our glasses or have been recommended by a customer in all of the states where we do shows: CT, MA, NY, NJ, MD and PA.
 But know that our readers are ordinary frames in terms of changing lenses—really no big deal.
 There are two places on this site which bring you to the optician list—the button above the shopping cart picture or the optician page in the navigation bar on the top.

 Making eyeglass frames is a big deal when it is really done by hand.
 That’s why you don’t see anyone else doing it.
 Most glasses which are marked handmade are guided by hands but made by machines, mostly computer driven lasers and industrial production machines so the glasses are made in a factory, not a studio.